Tuesday, June 23, 2009

 Malay apple, pommerac, wax apple, french cashew

-erwin mango very few threads, a joy to eat, large very fleshy and a small flat seed
+Irwin mango very few threads, and a joy to eat.
+It is large, very fleshy and has a small flat seed

-julie mango another very sweet mango with soft flesh I just slice and scoop out with a spoon
+Julie mango another very sweet mango with soft flesh, I just slice it and scoop it out with a spoon

 golden apple, otaheite apple, java plum, pommecythere